Like this post? Help us by sharing it!

 Sort of, hence the confusion!
-From June 10th, Japan opened to “escorted tours”.
-What are those, you ask?
+From June 10th 2022, Japan opened to “escorted tours”.
+What were those, you ask?
 Basically, travelling with a guide either as part of a group or a private guide just for you and your travel companion(s).
-Guided trips also had to be booked through a government authorised provider.
+Guided trips also had to be booked through a government-authorized provider.
 Then, on September 7th, independent travel became possible, but still needed to be booked through a government-authorised agency and required a visa.
 However, as we mentioned above, from October 11th onwards fully independent, visa-free travel to Japan is possible.

 Can I just buy a plane ticket, book a hotel and go to Japan?

 Yes!
-Travel restrictions such as visa requirements and arrival caps will be removed from October 11th, and Japan will be fully open for tourism.
+Travel restrictions such as visa requirements and arrival caps were removed on October 11th, and Japan is fully open for tourism.
 Naturally, if you want to make the most out of your trip and have a truly unforgettable experience you can book an amazing independent itinerary or small group tour through us, with the added benefit of our decades of expertise, 24/7 support and tried-and-tested safety protocols in the unlikely event of Covid-related travel disruptions during your trip.

 Will I have to wear a mask in Japan?